reymond-group/smilesDrawer/README.md

 you want to create drawings of different sizes, you'll need to instantiate a new `SmiDrawer` for each size.

 The most useful options  are listed below.
-To experiment with these,  go to the [playground](TODO) page in the online documentation.
+You can experiment with these in the [Playground][playground].
 For the full list, see the `DrawerBase` constructor in `src/DrawerBase.js`.

 | Option                        | Default     | Description
 | ----------------------------- | ----------- | --------------